Updating the database of the Illinois Compiled Statutes (ILCS) is an ongoing process.

 (5) A person, firm, or other entity engaged in

-providing computer forensics services so long as the person, firm, or other entity does not hold himself or herself out to be a private detective.
+providing computer forensics services so long as the person, firm, or other entity does not hold oneself out to be a private detective.
 For the purposes of this item (5), "computer forensics services" means a branch of forensic science pertaining to the recovery and analysis of electronically stored information.

 (6) A person employed as an investigator exclusively

-by only one employer in connection with the exclusive activities of that employer and who does not hold himself or herself out to be a private detective.
+by only one employer in connection with the exclusive activities of that employer and who does not hold oneself out to be a private detective.

 (7) A person appointed by the circuit court pursuant